That Space Between Passable & Problematic

 NOT RECOMMENDED FOR: While I judge many of the film's flaws to be forgivable, there are several huh? moments that threaten to derail the movie or that simply create a disjointed impression at times.
 If you're the type of viewer who struggles with any plot or character weaknesses, you'll have trouble appreciating whatever might work for less demanding viewers.

-The Space Between Us, directed by Peter Chelsom, opens in theaters February 3, 2017.
+The Space Between Us, directed by Peter Chelsom, opens in theaters February 3, 2017; available for home viewing May 16, 2017.
 It runs 120 minutes and stars Asa Butterfield, Britt Robertson, Carla Gugino, Gary Oldman, Janet Montgomery and BD Wong.
 Watch the trailer for The Space Between Us here.

 Publication date: February 2, 2017